PenthiusX/BareBonesEngine/README.md

 # OpenGLQTEngine
-A From scratch OpeGL engine using core Opengl API.
+an OpenGL based rendering engine using core Opengl API.
 Avoiding QT wrappers Qt is only for the windowing and UI support.